Jeremy Cooney: Transportation

-Senator Cooney is also a member of the committees on Civil Service and Pensions, Codes, Cultural Affairs, Tourism, Parks And Recreation, Ethics And Internal Governance, Finance, Insurance, Judiciary, and the Select Majority Task Force on Minority and Women-Owned Business Enterprises.
+Cooney serves as Chairman of the Senate Committee on Transportation, the first member of the AAPI community to hold the position in the history of New York State.
+He also serves as Chairman of the Senate Subcommittee on Cannabis and is a member of the committees on Civil Service and Pensions, Codes, Cultural Affairs, Tourism, Parks And Recreation, Ethics And Internal Governance, Finance, Insurance, Judiciary, and the Select Majority Task Force on Minority and Women-Owned Business Enterprises.